chenh19/lab/in_silico_research.md

 ![](fig/2-40.png)
 ![](fig/2-41.png)

-- You may check whether the variants are or close to active sites
+- You may check whether the variants are at or close to active sites
-- You may also check which domains or regions the variants are located in, which may give you some hints of the functional results of the variants
+- You may also check which specific domains or regions the mutated residues are located in, which may give you some hints of the functional results of the variants

 ### v.
 PDB
 [**PDB**](https://www.rcsb.org/) for protein structures